luigisaetta/italian-sentiment-analysis/.ipynb_checkpoints/README-checkpoint.md

 ## features
 * How to use a pretrained **Transformer** for Sentiment Analysis
 * how to save a model to a local directory and load from the local directory
+* how to use different models with the same Python class

 ## further ideas